-Note: The school fees need to be paid in full upon enrollment.
+The school fees with SOT need to be paid in full upon enrollment.
 Installment is not available for homeschooling in Bacolod.
-We pay via bank transfers.
+We pay directly through Metrobank.

 The Shift to Homeschooling

 However, she had a subject area where she had wrong answers, so a workbook was added to our materials.
 And that is fine because they can just easily complete the requirements and cope with the level.
-A personal appearance by the parents and the child is required at the School of Tomorrow office for orientation.
+A personal appearance by the parents and the child is required at the SOT office for orientation.
 Then you can start your homeschooling in Bacolod journey.